The End of Death

 HIS RETURN

 His ‘Parousia’ will mean “the end” of the present age, the subjugation of all his enemies, and the termination of Death.
-The latter is the “Last Enemy” that must and will be destroyed.
+The latter is the “Last Enemy” that must be destroyed.
 Only then will he deliver the "Kingdom” to his God and Father, after which, God will be “all in all” - (1 Corinthians 15:24-28).

-• (1 Corinthians 15:51-58) - “We shall not all sleep, but we shall all be changed… During the last trumpet, for it shall sound, and the dead shall be raised incorruptible, and we shall be changed.”
+• (1 Corinthians 15:51-58) - “We shall not all sleep, but we shall all be changed… During the last trumpet, for it shall sound and the dead shall be raised incorruptible, and we shall be changed.”

-arrival” of Jesus.
+The cessation of death will coincide with the “arrival” of Jesus.
 That day will mark the final overthrow of all God’s enemies and the consummation of His rule.
 After that, there will be no more enemies to conquer, therefore, DEATH WILL BE NO MORE.

-The evidence for this latter hope is the glorified body of Jesus.
-Life in the future age will be an embodied existence, not a disembodied state - (1 Corinthians 15:35-50).
+However, the bodily resurrection does not mean the resuscitation of corpses.
+Instead, our mortal bodies will be transformed into another kind of body geared for life in the Spirit.
+That body will not be subject to disease, decay, and death.
+The evidence for this hope is the glorified body of Jesus.
+We, likewise, will inherit glorified bodies.
+Our life in the coming age will be an embodied existence, not a disembodied state - (1 Corinthians 15:35-50).

-The hope of the Assembly rests on belief in the future resurrection and life in the New Creation, which, in turn, is based on the bodily resurrection of Jesus of Nazareth.
+The “mystery” that is revealed in the passage is that believers who remain alive when Jesus arrives will be physically transformed.
+They will not experience death.
+The hope of the Assembly rests on belief in the future resurrection and life in the New Creation, which, in turn, is based on the past death and the bodily resurrection of Jesus of Nazareth.

 RELATED POSTS: